treebeardtech/nbmake/README.md

 See https://pre-commit.com/ for more...

-## Opt out of anonymous metrics
+## Disable anonymous metrics

 We collect anonymous usage metrics to improve nbmake.

-You can opt out by setting the environment variable NBMAKE_METRICS=0
+You can disable them by setting the environment variable NBMAKE_METRICS=0

 ## Disable Nbmake